Sensory-Cloud/android-sdk/README.md

 ### Creating an Audio Stream Interactor

-`AudioStreamInteractor` is a Sensory implementation for accessing the phone's microphone.
+`AudioStreamInteractor` is a Sensory implementation for accessing the device's microphone.
 This uses an instance of `AudioRecord` behind the scenes. `AudioStreamInteractor` requires that your app requests audio record permissions before initializing an instance (Manifest.permission.RECORD_AUDIO).
 It is important to call `close()` on your `AudioStreamInteractor` instance when you are finished using it to free up resources.

 ```Java
 if( ContextCompat.checkSelfPermission(getActivity(), Manifest.permission.RECORD_AUDIO) != PackageManager.PERMISSION_GRANTED) {